itsshashwatsingh/itsshashwatsingh/README.md

   <img src="https://fonts.gstatic.com/s/e/notoemoji/latest/2699_fe0f/512.gif" alt="⚙" width="25" height="25">
 </picture> What I've been doing lately </h2>

 I've been actively working with datasets using tools like `Pandas`, `Matplotlib`, and `Seaborn` for analysis and visualization.
 On the development side, I'm building responsive UI components with `React` and `Tailwind CSS` to enhance my frontend skills.
-I'm also working on projects that blend `frontend development` and `data analytics` to create clean, user-friendly designs.
-Recently, I've been diving deeper into `SQL`, practicing complex queries and exploring `report automation` techniques.
+I'm also working on projects that blend frontend development and data analytics to create clean, user-friendly designs.
+Recently, I've been diving deeper into SQL, practicing complex queries, and exploring techniques for automating reports.

 <h2><picture>
   <source srcset="https://fonts.gstatic.com/s/e/notoemoji/latest/1f680/512.webp" type="image/webp">